Terms of Service

 3. ACCOUNTS AND REGISTRATION

 3.3 Handles.
 Your account handle (username) must be lowercase, alphanumeric, and may contain hyphens.
 Handles must be between 3 and 30 characters.
-You may change your handle through your account settings, subject to availability.
+You may change your handle through your account settings, subject to a cooldown period of 7 days between changes and subject to availability.
 Previous handles are retained in our system for redirect purposes and cannot be immediately reclaimed by others.
+A current password confirmation is required to change your handle.

 3.5 Account Security.
 You are responsible for maintaining the confidentiality of your login credentials.
 You agree to notify us immediately of any unauthorized use of your account at [email protected].
 We are not liable for any loss resulting from unauthorized use of your account.